Analysis on some infinite modules, inner projection, and applications: Introduction

-Besides, from the syzygetic viewpoints, we have found it very interesting to understand some relations between the syzygies of $X$ and its projections as we move the center of projection.
-In this paper, we develope a method to approach these relations via the elimination mapping cone construction and induced long exact sequence about the graded Tor modules.

-Note that the syzygy structures of schemes and their geometric implications have been recently focused when projective schemes have property $\textbf{N}_{2,p}$ (\cite{CKK}, \cite{EGHP1},\cite{EGHP2},\cite{EHU},\cite{GL}).
-This kind of question is also closely related to the Eisenbud-Goto conjecture on Castelnuovo-Mumford regularity and other conjectures on linear syzygies in classical algebraic geometry.\\
+Let $X$ be a nondegenerate reduced closed subscheme in a projective space $\mathbb P^N$ over an algebraically closed field $k$ of characteristic zero and $R=k[x_0,\ldots,x_N]$ be the coordinate ring of $\P^N$.
+The equations defining $X$ and the syzygies among them have played a central role to study projective schemes in algebraic geometry.
+Further the syzygy structures and their geometric implications have been intensively focused for the most interesting case, i.e. projective schemes having property $\textbf{N}_{2,p}$ for last twenty years, see \cite{CKK,EGHP1,EGHP2,EHU,GL}.
+They are closely related to the Eisenbud-Goto conjecture on Castelnuovo-Mumford regularity and other conjectures on linear syzygies in classical algebraic geometry.
+The linear sections and projections of $X$ have been very useful to understand those problems.

+For the linear sections, we have interesting results on `Restricting linear syzygies' due to Eisenbud, Green, Hulek, Popescu, see \cite{EGHP1}.
+Along this line, a natural question could be raised:

+In the present paper, we especially consider the relations between the linear syzygies of \textit{inner} projections and those of $X$.
+Note that the inner projection has been a standard issue classically since del Pezzo and Fano used this projection for the classification of del Pezzo surfaces and Fano 3-folds, see \cite{R}.
+There are also some known results about non-birational loci of these projection morphisms and geometric structures of the projection images, see \cite{BHSS,CC,Se,So}.\\